SERVING DENVER, GREENWOOD VILLAGE, & THE METRO AREA

 Formal and Informal Probate

 For estates in which it is clear who the heirs are and what the assets are, and where there is not expected to be any fighting among heirs or creditors, Colorado offers an “informal probate” process.
 The informal process allows the personal representative of the estate to carry out his or her duties relatively quickly and with minimal court oversight.
 For more complicated estates, a “formal probate” process must be utilized, and more court oversight will be required.
+In order for this happen an estate plan will need to have been previously created.

 During probate, the personal representative, often with the assistance of a probate lawyer, will have to inventory the assets, provide the court with periodic accountings, pay the appropriate taxes and decide which creditor claims against the estate are valid and have priority.
 A final distribution will then be scheduled.
 Any challenges to the will or to its validity are determined in probate court.